itbabu/cmsplugin-googleplus/README.rst

        GOOGLEPLUS_PLUGIN_CACHE_DURATION = <custom_cache_duration>

-The actual quota limits for the google+ api are 10,000 requests/day
+The actual 'Courtesy Limit' for the Google+ API is 10,000 requests/day

 Tests